Here is the biggest piece of self-care advice I can offer you: Throw away your scale.

 What about your heart, your soul, your compassion, your generosity, your strength, and your power?

 If you neeeeeeed numbers to feel comfortable tracking your health and fitness journey, there are ways to do it without stepping on the scale.
-You can use body measurements, or blood pressure readings, or what size clothes you are fitting into comfortably (although, that can be another slippery slope, as not all clothing brand sizes are created equally!)
+You can use blood pressure readings, or what size clothes you are fitting into comfortably (although, that can be another slippery slope, as not all clothing brand sizes are created equally!)
+You can compare how many push-ups you can do in a minute, or how long you can go between resting on hikes.

 Or get radical and practice leaving the number comparisons behind altogether.